BCV-Uniandes/AdvSeverity/README.md

 ## Model Downloads

 To use our trained models, you must download them first.
-Once the environment is installed, run `git lfs install --local`.
+If you check the models folders, the uploaded files weight \~4kb each.
+Once the environment is installed and activated, run `git lfs install --local` and `git lfs pull`.
+Finally, check the weights of each file, it should be \~164Mb.

 # Training and Evaluation